These beer battered onion rings are the perfect appetizer or side dish.

 Not only are these the easiest Beer Battered Onion Rings recipe, but they are hands down the best!
 They are so good, that a dip is not even needed.

-With the combination of your favorite beer and slices of a sweet onion make up the crispiest breading.
+With the combination of your favorite beer and slices of a sweet onion make up the crispy texture.
 With a touch of Cholula hot sauce, gives it an added kick of flavor.
+This is by far my favorite homemade onion rings recipe.

 Ingredients needed: